Offirmo/offirmo-monorepo--2021-legacy/3-advanced--multi/universal-debug-api-node/README.md

 ```

 Because ENV vars format is restricted, keys are automatically normalized:
-- to upper case
+1. to upper case
-- separators '.', '-' and '⋄' are converted to '_'
+1. separators chars `-.⋄∙ꘌꓺː` are converted to '_'

 Though overrides values accept JSON (correctly escaped),
 as a convenience because escaping is hard in shell and text files,